ugcd/solarius/README.md

 ## About solarius

+SOLAR is known as the old-school player in the quantitative trait loci (QTLs) mapping field ([>2600](https://scholar.google.es/citations?view_op=view_citation&hl=en&user=AjEIQ3MAAAAJ&citation_for_view=AjEIQ3MAAAAJ:u5HHmVD_uO8C) citations).
+Variance components or linear mixed models are implemented in SOLAR especially for the analysis of related individuals in pedigrees.

+`solarius` is an R package to interface SOLAR and to run its main models: polygenic, association and linkage.

 ![](docs/figures/solarius-models.png)

-SOLAR is the old-school player in the quantitative trait loci (QTLs) mapping field ([>2600](https://scholar.google.es/citations?view_op=view_citation&hl=en&user=AjEIQ3MAAAAJ&citation_for_view=AjEIQ3MAAAAJ:u5HHmVD_uO8C) citations).
-The SOLAR software implements variance components or linear mixed models for the analysis of related individuals in pedigrees.

-`solarius` is an R package to interface SOLAR and to run its main three models: polygenic, association and linkage.

-Another feature of `solarius` is an user-friendly [parallel computation of association](http://ugcd.github.io/solarius/vignettes/tutorial.html#parallel-computation) / [linkage](http://ugcd.github.io/solarius/vignettes/tutorial.html#parallel-computation-1) scans implemented by the standard R packages.
+The `solarius` package enables parallel computation of [association](http://ugcd.github.io/solarius/vignettes/tutorial.html#parallel-computation) / [linkage](http://ugcd.github.io/solarius/vignettes/tutorial.html#parallel-computation-1) models to make genome-wide scans more efficient.

 | Model |	SOLAR cmd |	`solarius` function |	Input data format |
 |-------|---------------|---------------------|-----------------------|